 It is critical to find the right balance of risk and reward to fund the pension plan in a prudent and responsible way.
-The Board has specific responsibilities in terms of valuing the Plan, setting contribution rates and establishing investment policy.
+The Boards have specific responsibilities in terms of valuing the Plan, setting contribution rates and establishing investment policy.
 At the heart of it all is a comprehensive plan for managing risk.

 One of our key risk management practices is to conduct an actuarial valuation every year, even though we are only required to file a valuation once every three years.
 This allows us to constantly monitor the financial health of the Plan and respond quickly, when needed, to make adjustments and hedge against possible future risks.